 1. Whiteboard Animation.

-Here’s an example of one of our videos that uses the whiteboard style of animation, for DC HomeBuzz:
+Here’s an example of one of our animated videos for business that uses the whiteboard style of animation, for DC HomeBuzz:

-A classic and a traditional definition of explanatory videos.
+A classic and a traditional definition of explanatory video.
 It is the simplest form of a 2d animation.

-Whiteboards are known as the most effective type of explainer video thanks to its minimalistic design that allows viewers to concentrate on the content.
+Whiteboard animations are known as the most effective type of explainer video animation thanks to its minimalistic design that allows viewers to concentrate on the content.

 2. Motion Graphic Animation.

-Motion graphics are incredibly fluid — you almost can’t go wrong with it, whatever the case may be.
+A motion graphics animated video explainer is incredibly fluid — you almost can’t go wrong with it, whatever the case may be.
 You want to engage audience?
 Make an interactive video — it has the dynamics.
 If you want to pitch your brilliant ideas to investors or create a character for your brand, motion graphic looks awesome and can get them in awe.
 In a way, motion graphics are designed to be both entertainment, communication and marketing content.

 Although a sharp set of skill and a lot of training is required to draw and animate one of these videos since every motion needs tremendous amount of attention to detail, especially the transition between frames and movement of small objects.
 That’s why most of the times motion graphics take a bigger chunk of your budget compared to other styles.